 To become a practicing psychiatrist, candidates must acquire a state license as well as take the board certification exam administered by the American Board of Psychiatry and Neurology (ABPN).

 Medical school students looking to serve a psychiatric residency must first take a variety of basic medical school courses.
 Required courses typically include the following:

 M.S. in Psychiatric Nursing

 Students enrolled in M.S. in Psychiatric Nursing degree programs learn to assess the behavior of patients and provide appropriate care and interventions.
 Master's degree programs in psychiatric nursing usually offer concentrations in adult or family psychiatry.
 Psychiatric nurses work as part of teams that include psychologists, psychiatrists and social workers.
 Psychiatric nursing degree programs require extensive hands-on clinical practice in hospitals and clinics.

-Applicants to psychiatric nursing degree programs must be registered nurses and hold a bachelor's degrees in the field of nursing.
 To become a practicing psychiatric nurse, graduates of psychiatric nursing degree programs must take the test given by the American Nurses Credentialing Center (ANCC) for Psychiatric and Mental Health Nurse Practitioner or the exam for Psychiatric Mental Health Clinical Nurse Specialist.